linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ---

 ### Notes:

-- **Security**: Ensure that all sensitive credentials (Twilio SID, Token, and Duo keys) are securely managed.
+- **Security**: Ensure that sensitive credentials (Twilio SID, Token, and Duo keys) are securely stored (e.g., using environment variables or a secrets management tool).
-- **Customization**: The Duo 2FA method (push, SMS, call) can be modified in the script based on your preference.
+- **Customization**: You can modify the Duo 2FA method (push, SMS, or call) as per your preference.

 ---

-This completes the integration of Twilio OTP and Duo 2FA for SSH login with user-selectable authentication methods.
+This guide completes the integration of Twilio OTP and Duo 2FA for SSH login, with the user being able to choose between different authentication methods.